MohammadGhizzi/selenium-scraping/README.md

 ## Logging

 Logging is implemented to track the scraping process and handle exceptions.
-Adjust the logging level as needed.